hubblec4/Matroska-Chapters-Specs/chapters.md

 ## ChapterSegmentUID

-The `ChapterSegmentUID` element SHOULD be used only with `Ordered Chapters` and the value .
+The `ChapterSegmentUID` element SHOULD be used only with `Ordered Chapters`.

 ## Menu features